• Latest

 1. Make a Plan: Decide what you want to accomplish and set your goals.
 This will help you stay focused and avoid feeling overwhelmed by the task.

-2. Set Boundaries: When it comes to social media, setting limits on how much you scroll will help you regulate your intake and stay in control.
+2. Set Boundaries: Regarding social media, setting limits on how much you scroll will help you regulate your intake and stay in control.
 Set a time limit for each session, and stick to it.

 3. Get Organized: Having a plan will keep your day more organized and allow you to focus on one task at a time without getting sidetracked by other things online.

-4. Set Aside Time for Yourself Every Day: Dedicate 30 minutes or so each day just for yourself – no distractions allowed!
+4. Set Aside Time for Yourself Every Day: Dedicate 30 minutes daily for yourself – no distractions allowed!
 This will help build self-confidence and self-respect.

-5. Talk to Someone About Your Feelings: It can be difficult to deal with negative emotions on our own, so it might help to talk to someone who understands you better.
+5. Talk to Someone About Your Feelings: It can be difficult to deal with negative emotions alone, so it might help to talk to someone who understands you better.

-6. Create a Positive Outlook: When you start seeing the world in a more positive light, it will be much harder to get bogged down by negative thoughts.
+6. Create a Positive Outlook: When you start seeing the world more positively, it will be much harder to get bogged down by negative thoughts.
 Instead of focusing on the negative aspects of life, think about all the good things around you!

 8. Avoid Logging into Social Media When You’re Feeling Down: Social media can be a powerful tool for connecting with others, but it can also be addictive and lead to feelings of loneliness if used excessively.
 If you feel down after logging into social media, try spending some time offline instead.

-9. Remember that Not Everything Online is Real: Some websites and posts might seem real at first glance, but they’re made up entirely for entertainment purposes.
+9. Remember that Not Everything Online is Real: Some websites and posts might seem real at first glance, but they’re made up entirely for entertainment.
 Don’t let these fictional worlds pull you in too deep – it’s important to maintain healthy boundaries!

 10. Talk to Your Doctor if Doomscrolling is Causing Problems: If you find that doomscrolling significantly impacts your daily routine or mental health, it might be worth consulting with a doctor about your situation.
 They could provide some helpful tips on how to break the habit and manage depressive symptoms safely